Japanese sushi craftsmanship and authentic recipes

 Mastery of techniques and professional expertise

-The art of knife skills
+The art of sashimi knife skills

-Rice preparation mastery
+Sushi rice preparation mastery

 Evolution of culinary traditions worldwide